2023 BYU Cougars men's volleyball team

-The 2023 BYU Cougars men's volleyball team represents Brigham Young University in the 2023 NCAA Division I & II men's volleyball season.
-The Cougars, led by eighth year head coach Shawn Olmstead, play their home games at Smith Fieldhouse.
-The Cougars are members of the MPSF.
+The 2023 BYU Cougars men's volleyball team represented Brigham Young University in the 2023 NCAA Division I & II men's volleyball season.
+The Cougars, led by eighth year head coach Shawn Olmstead, played their home games at Smith Fieldhouse.
+The Cougars were members of the MPSF.
 After finishing last season with a MPSF quarterfinal tournament loss, the Cougars were picked to finish sixth in the MPSF Pre-Season Poll.